-Ministry objective: Capacity

-Performance Measure: Student spaces in public institutions:

-1.a Total student spaces (fiscal year FTE)
+Student spaces in public institutions Total student spaces (fiscal year FTE)

-2005/06 Actual: 6,989
+2005/06 Actual 6,989

-2006/07 Actual: 6,809
+2006/07 Actual 6,809

-2007/08 Target: 8,122

-2007/08 Actual: 6,904
+2007/08 Actual 6,904

+2008/09 Target 8,141

+2008/09 Actual 7,216

 Performance Assessment Not achieved

-2008/09 Target: 8,141

-2009/10 Target: 8,173
+2009/10 Target TBD

-2010/11 Target: 8,205
+2010/11 Target TBD

-The decline in open enrolment areas of Business, Arts and Science reflects the patterns at a number of BC colleges.
-Douglas' enrolment is also affected by the actions of other institutions:
+The decline that started several years ago in open enrolment areas of Business, Arts and Science reflects the patterns at a number of BC colleges.
+The decline seems to have been arrested and enrolments are starting to grow again, although they are still well below the official target.

+Douglas' enrolment has also been affected by the actions of other institutions:

-- universities expanded their undergraduate capacity at the same time as they lowered admission GPAs - as other colleges and institutes expand their trade and vocational offerings in response to labour market demand, Douglas College lacks the facilities to do likewise
+universities expanded their undergraduate capacity at the same time as they lowered admission GPAs as other colleges and institutes expanded their trade and vocational offerings in response to labour market demand, Douglas College lacked the facilities to do likewise

-To the extent the softening enrolment demand arises from a temporarily attractive labour market, we expect enrolment to become more robust in the future.
-In the meantime, the College is introducing a number of new programs, degree programs being particularly noteworthy.
-Nevertheless, we think we are unlikely to meet enrolment targets in the near future and view the next two year's targets as unrealistic.
+To the extent the soft enrolment demand was related to a booming labour market in the past, we expect enrolment to continue growing in the future.
+In the meantime, the College is introducing a number of new programs, with degree programs being particularly noteworthy.
+Despite growing enrolment, we think we are unlikely to meet enrolment targets in the near future and view the current year's targets as unrealistic.